janderssonse/gradle-versions-filter-plugin/DEVELOPMENT.md

 ./gradlew publishToMavenLocal
 ```

-3. In settings.gradle.kts, configure Gradle to look after local plugins (this has to be first in the file)
+3. In settings.gradle.kts, configure Gradle to look for local plugins (this has to be first in the file)

 ```kotlin
 pluginManagement {